JohanAlvedal/homeautomation/README.md

 Nordpool Integration: Set up the Nordpool integration in Home Assistant to get electricity prices.
 Huawei Inverter: Ensure your Huawei inverter is connected to Home Assistant.
 10kW Battery: Verify that your 10kW battery is properly installed and configured.

+I'm not an expert in programming, but with the help of google, reading and persistence, I usually solve most things

+// Johan